barumau/pandunia/engli/engli-pandunia.md

 than (as, compared to) - ko
 thank - danka
 thanks (thank you) - danke
+that (function word to introduce a relative clause) - da
 that (those) - vi
 that is (in other words, i.e., alias) - alnamo
 that one - ve